UKHomeOffice/home-office-forms-demo/README.md

-# HOF Example App
+# Home Office Forms Demo Application

 Currently a work in progress.
 The Home Office Forms (HOF) Example app will be used by developers to learn and understand more about the HOF framework.
 Developers will be able to learn and test out different components in the framework and build their own app using the framework.
 There will be forms built using the framework available for demoing.

 #### How to run the app locally

 Install [Homebrew](https://brew.sh/), if it is not installed

 Once Homebrew is installed run

 ```bash
 brew install nvm